Azmain173/python-/merge intervals/README.md

    - If the current interval does not overlap with the last interval in the `merge` list, we simply append it to `merge`.

 ### 4. **How do we merge intervals?**
-   - When we detect an overlap, we modify the last interval in the `merge` list by updating its end time to the maximum of the current interval's end time and the last merged interval's end time.
+   - When we detect an overlap, we modify the last interval in `merge` by updating its end time to the maximum of the current interval's end time and the last merged interval's end time.

 ---

 ## Conclusion:

 This solution efficiently merges intervals with a time complexity of **O(n log n)**, which is the result of sorting.
 The space complexity is **O(n)** due to the storage of the result list.